 Everything you need to know about Clock Type Springs

-Clock Springs are frequently needed in place of traditional torsion springs, designed to provide torsion as they revolve in round motions.
+Designed to provide torsion, Clock Springs are at times needed in place of traditional torsion springs as they twist in round movements.
 As a kind of torsion spring, clock springs are prepared from flat wires instead of round wires.
 Pushing its force onto another object via the outer edge of the spring, as a clock spring revolves around an object's axis, the key difference between the torsion and the clock springs are in the way the force is presented.
 Torque capacity is reduced in clock springs, one of the most common uses for clock springs is to make up stainless steel components in watches.
-Clock springs have found many other applications, particularly in re-winding and counterbalancing systems.
+Particularly in re-winding and counterbalancing systems, clock springs have found many other applications.